jesalmehta/jesalmehta.github.io/_curiosities/illuminated-illusions-original-artwork.md

 - image: "/uploads/2016_0311_143106.jpg"
   caption: The Raven Volante (inspired by the book, "Jonathan Strange and Mr Norell"
     by Susanna Clarke)
+- image: "/uploads/2018_0914_231754.jpg"
+  caption: A single thread of light.
+Cycloidal pattern, lasercut on acrylic.
 description: Lamps using original artwork inspired by various pop-culture entities
 position: 1